Data protection information

 Legal basis and necessity of data processing

-The legal basis is our legitimate interest pursuant to Article 6 (1) sentence 1 lit. f GDPR.
+The legal basis is our legitimate interest in accordance with Article 6(1) sentence 1(f) GDPR.
 The legitimate interests of HEAG mobilo arise from the purpose described.
-HEAG mobilo requires the information collected on the actual demand of its passengers for transport in order to offer an attractive mobility service.
-In contrast, there are no apparent overriding interests of passengers to refrain from collecting data.
+HEAG mobilo requires the information collected on the actual demand of its passengers for transport to offer an attractive mobility service.
+In contrast, there are no apparent overriding interests of the passengers to refrain from data collection.

 Recipients or categories of recipients / data transfer

-Within our company, only data that has previously been anonymised is processed.
+Within our company, only data that has been previously anonymised is processed.
 This also applies to our technical service provider.
 No data is transferred to countries outside the EU (so-called third countries).

 Duration of data storage

 We collect one or more MAC addresses (unique number for identifying mobile devices) of the mobile devices carried by our passengers.
 These MAC addresses are anonymised within milliseconds in the working memory of the recording devices installed in buses and trains.
 The MAC addresses are not stored beyond this.
-This does not apply when an objection is raised (see below).
+This does not apply when an objection is made (see below).

-RIGHT TO OBJECT TO THE PROCESSING
+RIGHT TO OBJECT TO PROCESSING

-You can object to the processing at any time without giving reasons.
+You can object to processing at any time without giving reasons.
 We will then permanently exclude your MAC address(es) from further processing.
 To do so, please contact datenschutz@heagmobilo.de, stating your e-mail and MAC address(es) and your name (optional).

 You can also prevent your MAC address(es) from being recorded by switching on the flight mode on your mobile devices.
 Please ensure that your end devices are recorded again when you manually reactivate the WLAN in flight mode.
 If you do not provide or object to the processing of your personal data, you will not suffer any disadvantages.